angelo-v/wp-linked-data/src/readme.txt

 = 0.3 =
 * choose between locally hosted WebID and custom WebID
 * add RSA public key to your profile
+* add custom RDF triples to your profile document

 = 0.2 =
 * distinguish users (persons) and their user accounts